markwinter/ingenium/README.md

                  │         │                │          │
                  └─────────►  Event Broker  ◄──────────┘
                Data Event  │                │     Signal Event
-                           └───────────────┬┘
+                           └▲─▲────────────┬┘
-                                           │
+                            │ │            │
-                                           └─────────┐
+                            │ │            └─────────┐
-                                                     │Signal Event
+                    ┌───────┘ └────────────┐         │Signal Event
-                                                     │
+                    │     Order Event /    │         │
-    ┌───────────────────┐ Execution Event ┌──────────▼──┐
+    ┌───────────────▼───┐ Execution Event ┌▼─────────▼──┐
-    │                   ├─────────────────►             │
+    │                   │                 │             │
     │  Order Executor   │                 │  Portfolio  │
-    │                   ◄─────────────────┤             │
+    │                   │                 │             │
-    └───────────────────┘   Order Event   └─────────────┘
+    └───────────────────┘                 └─────────────┘
      4. 3.

-### Event Broker

-The event broker handles receiving and sending events between components.

-By default Kafka is used for the broker.
-This can be changed to something else like GCP PubSub based on your needs.
-Keep in mind that message ordering is generally required for strategies to work correctly.

-If you have multiple of the same component e.g. Strategies, the same event will be delivered to each component.
-When you create a `Trigger`, Kafka will send any existing messages retained in the topic.

 ### Ingestors

 Ingestors feed market data into the system.
-The component produces a data event for each market data which gets sent to the Broker.
+The component produces a data event `ingenium.DataEvent` for each market data and sends it to a subject in the format: `ingenium.ingestor.data.<stock-symbol>`

 Examples of ingestors:

-- One-Shot Kubernetes Job that reads historical data from a CSV file or an API
+- One-shot jobs that read historical data from a CSV file or an API
-- A long running Kubernetes Deployment that reads from a real market exchange
+- A long running binary that reads from a live market exchange

 ### Strategies

-Strategies receive market data events from Ingestors and produce signal events based on an implemented trading strategy.
+Strategies receive data events from Ingestors by subscribing to a data event subject `ingenium.ingestor.data.<stock-symbol>` (or wildcard data `ingenium.ingestor.data.*`).
+Strategies produce signal events `ingenium.SignalEvent` based on an implemented trading strategy and send it to subject `ingenium.strategy.signal.<strategy-name>`

 ### Portfolios

-Portfolios receive signal events from Strategies and decide based on several factors such as remaining balance, risk assessment etc. whether to generate a market order event.
-When generating a market order appropriate order sizing also takes place.
-Portfolios also manage open positions.
+Portfolios receive signal events from Strategies and decide based on several factors whether to generate a market order event `ingenium.OrderEvent` and send it to the subject
+`ingenium.portfolio.order.<portfolio-name>`.

 ### Order Executors